Skip to main content

 Shaping Futures Together

-Starr King K-8 is our community elementary school.
+Starr King TK-8 is our community’s local elementary school.
 Over 65% of the children come from immigrant and refugee families.
-It is a school that is filled with challenges and opportunities.
-Within just a few years, St. Michael’s started our own school, believing in the power of education.
-This belief is in our DNA, which is why we are so passionate about our relationship with Starr King K-8.
+This creates an educational environment filled with challenges and opportunities.
+The parishioners of St. Michael’s strongly believe in the power of education.
+This belief is at our core and is why we are so passionate about our relationship with Starr King.

 River City Food Bank

 Last year, River City Food Bank fed 90,000 more people than they did the year before.
-90,000 increase!
-And because of this, they need more volunteers than ever.
+Because of this, they need more volunteers than ever.
 It would be so appreciated if you can prep at the early shift or be on a team to distribute.

 • Prep at Midtown 8:30 to 10:30 Tuesdays and Thursdays and 10am – 1pm Mondays.